-September: Energy regulator Ofgem revealed that it's examining how Utilita, and three other energy companies, deals with customer complaints.
+September: Energy regulator Ofgem revealed that it's examining how Utilita and three other energy companies deal with customer complaints.
 This follows the results of Ofgem's complaints handling survey which found some suppliers have 'unacceptably low' customer satisfaction for complaints.

-February: Utilita told customers it will increase prices from 1 April.
-This will add £41 per year to the average customer's bill.
+February: Utilita told customers it would increase prices from 1 April, adding £41 per year to the average customer's bill.

-December: Utilita had refunded customers more than £3.61m, which it had overcharged them.
-Energy regulator Ofgem said Utilita failed to cut the prices of prepayment tariffs for some of its smart meter customers sufficiently when the price cap was introduced in April.
+December: Utilita refunded customers more than £3.61m, which it had overcharged them.
+Energy regulator Ofgem said Utilita failed to cut prices of prepayment tariffs for some smart meter customers sufficiently when the price cap was introduced in April.
 Utilita said around 348,000 customers were affected due to technical issues and have been reimbursed.